jacksleight/statamic-distill/README.md

 ### Search

 Distill can add the results of a query to a search index, so they appear as their own individual search results.
 You can then use hash/fragment URLs to link to those items within the source page.
-Check out the example above.
+You can index items from `collection` and `taxonomy` searchables, check out the example above.
 Search indexing queries use the whole entry as their source value, you can use the path parameter to target specific fields within the entry.

 ### Queries